erwaller/sinesaw/README.md

 # sinesaw #

 Web audio DAW.
-Requires Chrome 39 (canary) for bug free svg rendering
+Current only supports Chrome > 39 for bug free svg rendering

 `npm install` and then `gulp` to run server and watch coffee/styl source files